 If however you were planning to run multiple bulbs in parallel, you would require a constant voltage driver.

 It’s easy to check which type of LED driver would be most suitable, as all reliable suppliers would state in their specification whether the driver is constant current, or constant voltage.

 When changing your low voltage bulbs to LED’s, it’s important to remember to change your transformers over to LED drivers.
-This is essential for getting the best performance and longest life span out of your LED bulbs.
+This is essential for getting the best performance and longest life span out of your LED light bulbs.